nuitrcs/SQL_workshops/intermediate_sql.md

 ## Window Functions

-Window functions are special functions that let you perform calculations across a group of related rows while still keeping each row separate.
+Window functions let you perform calculations across a group of related rows while still keeping each row separate.
 Unlike aggregate functions (like `SUM` or `COUNT`), which combine multiple rows into one result, window functions keep all rows in your result and add extra calculated data to each.

 For example, you can use window functions to: